hicala/gdp_python-data-mining/README.md

-# GDP Analysis in the contest of the economic development and income growth
+# GDP Analysis in the context of the economic development and income growth

     _Tools: Python, Jupyter Notebook, BeautifullSoup, Pandas_